MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/on-premise-resources.md

 audience: Admin
 ---

-# Prepare on-premises resources access for Microsoft Managed Desktop
+# Prepare access to on-premises resources

 In Microsoft Managed Desktop, devices are automatically joined to Azure Active Directory (Azure AD).
 For this reason, if you're using an on-premises Active Directory, you must ensure that devices joined to Azure AD can communicate with your on-premises Active Directory.